 Flag Halyard Chair

-Wegner received not only both his national and international breakthrough in 1949-50 with the design of his classic Round Chair.
-He also experimented with new materials in two unusually big chairs.
-Firstly, he tried out moulded plywood in a triple-shell easychair, and then steel in the Flag Halyard Chair¹.
+Hans Wegner received his breakthrough in 1949-50 with the design of his classic Round Chair.
+At this time he is also experimenting with new materials in two unusually big chairs – moulded plywood in Shell Chair CH07 a triple-shell easychair, and steel in the Flag Halyard Chair¹.

 Thanks to his cabinetmaking background, Wegner had mastered to perfection the art of making furniture of wood, but he was also inquisitive and not at all afraid to think in terms of other media.
 This led him to use the travel grant from the Lunning Prize he had won in 1951 to go the United States specifically to gain insight into the use of new furniture materials.

 New materials were not the only things Wegner experimented with during this period.
 The sitting position was also an issue in designing his triple shell Easy Chair, and especially his Flag Halyard Chair.
 Here the seated person’s reclining position was even more pronounced – halfway between sitting and lying down, somewhere between dream and reality – and a good way to let the subconscious take over and let the mind to flow freely.
 A filling station for creativity and the mind.
 It is said the inspiration for the half-sitting, half-lying position came to Wegner one day at the beach where he had buried his body into a sand dune until he was sitting as relaxed as possible without lying so flat that he couldn’t keep an eye on his family in the water.

 innovation inherent in this sitting/lying position – and in Wegner’s case also the use of materials – is evident in the chair’s radically different free form as well.
 The naturally heavy steel is most pronounced in the bottom section, creating a huge contrast to the airy weave of the chair’s shell, which appears to be almost floating.